nalgeon/nalgeon/README.md

 Hi!
 I'm Anton, Golang developer and SQLite enthusiast.
 I work on open source projects (see below) and [blog](https://antonz.org/) about programming.

-Currently working on [codapi](https://codapi.org/): embeddable code playgrounds for education, documentation, and fun.
+Currently working on [codapi](https://codapi.org/): interactive code examples for documentation, education and fun.
 Give it a try!

 I've also written a book about the subset of SQL that helps with data analysis - [SQL Window Functions Explained](https://antonz.org/sql-window-functions-book/).
 It's a clear and visual introduction to the subject, taking the reader step-by-step from the basics to advanced topics.